Angrypuncake/MazeBuilderV1/README.md

 - Click on the screen to place a wall
 - Customise the wall using the width and height sliders
-- Click GENERATE CODE to generate a txt file "wall_code.txt" of code you can copy and paste into your main.c -The txt file will be in the directory next to the WallGUI.py file
+- Click GENERATE CODE to generate a txt file "wall_code.txt" of code you can copy and paste into your main.c
+- The txt file will be in the directory next to the WallGUI.py file

 the contents of the txt file will kinda look like insertAndSetFirstWall(&head, 0, 625, 375, 10, 100);